 "The Feldstein Agency got me a book contract with a big international publisher - so naturally I'm a fan!
 I have found Susan and Paul to be friendly and supportive and I enjoy working with them"

-Padraig O’Morain, author of Mindfulness on the Go and Mindfulness for Worriers (Yellow Kite/Hodder & Stoughton)
+Padraig O’Morain, author of Mindfulness on the Go, Mindfulness for Worriers, and Kindfulness (Yellow Kite/Hodder & Stoughton)

 "The Feldstein Agency has represented me for the last five years.
 Throughout that time, both Paul and Susan have encouraged and supported me whole heartedly.
 They always celebrate my achievements as though they were their own, answer my never ending questions and diplomatically tell me the truth whilst offering constructive advice.
 They have taught me (amongst other things) how to build confidence in my writing by showing me how to tackle my weak areas, improve the stronger ones and develop my creativity.
 Their professional knowledge, positivity and inspiration leaves me with no doubt that I am extremely lucky to have such wonderful people represent my work."